Yachts & Crew

 A cabin cruise (often referred to as a blue cruise) is a more affordable pre-planned cruise by Alaturka.
-The yacht is sold on an per person or per cabin option and visiting many of the popular destinations in the Mediterranean.
+The yacht is sold on a per person or per cabin option and visiting many of the popular destinations in the Mediterranean.
 This is different to the yacht charter as individuals, couples and small groups can join other people on the one cruise.

 Which type of charter is suitable for us?

 Private charter: Chartering a private gulet is a fantastic option for those looking for further comforts, privacy, flexibility on the itinerary and destinations.
 The yacht and crew are dedicated only to your party.
-From our fleet you can choose a yacht starting at a minimum of 2 cabins to 16 cabins for your group.
+From our fleet, you can choose a yacht starting at a minimum of 2 cabins to 16 cabins for your group.

 Cabin cruises: If you are travelling as an individual, have difficulties to put together a group for a yacht charter or simply like meeting new people there is the option to join of our cabin cruise tours and charter one or more cabin.
 You will have a chance to meet people from all around the world while enjoying one of the most unique and relaxing holidays in the Mediterranean or Aegean.
-On a cabin cruise the itineraries, menus and ports of embarkation and disembarkation for the Cabin Charters are fixed and cannot be altered.
+On a cabin cruise, the itineraries, menus and ports of embarkation and disembarkation for the Cabin Charters are fixed and cannot be altered.

 What's a bareboat charter?

-A bareboat is simply a boat that is rented without crew or a skipper.
+A bareboat is simply a boat that is rented without a crew or a skipper.
 A member of the group will need to skipper the boat and depending on the country you are planning to depart from and where you will travel, you will need to show some type of certification and previous boating experience.
 This option is only available for small sailing vessels, catamarans and motor yachts.

 What's a crewed charter?